fanat503/Text-Span-JEPA/README.md

 resume: set `meta.load_checkpoint: true` in the config. picks up from `checkpoint-latest.pth.tar`.

-configs: `debug.yaml` (sanity), `small-100m.yaml` (~90M, 16GB), `base-200m.yaml` (~140M, 24GB), `large-350m.yaml` (~280M, 40GB), `kaggle.yaml` (tuned for T4).
+configs: `debug.yaml` (something like sanity), `small-100m.yaml` (90M, 16GB (mini model)), `base-200m.yaml` (140M, 24GB), `large-350m.yaml` (280M, 40GB), `kaggle.yaml` (for T4).

 architecture
 ------------

-three components. nothing else.
+three components.

-**encoder** — bidirectional transformer. same architecture for online and target. target encoder is EMA copy with scheduled τ = 0.996 → 1.0 (constant τ doesn't work, I-JEPA showed this and we confirmed it).
+encoder — bidirectional transformer. same architecture for online and target. target encoder is EMA copy with scheduled tau = from 0.996 to 1.0 (constant tau doesn't work, I-JEPA showed this).

-**predictor** — narrow transformer. takes encoder output, inserts mask tokens at span positions, predicts target latent. two modes:
+predictor — narrow transformer. takes encoder output, inserts mask tokens at span positions, predicts target latent. two modes:
-- span: mask contiguous blocks, predict their latents. iterative refinement (N cheap passes without re-running the encoder). each pass gets a slightly better estimate — like "thinking" in latent space.
+- span: predict latents of masked blocks. each pass gets a slightly better estimate — like "thinking" in latent space.
-- future: predict h[t+d] from h[t] with learned offset queries. single pass, no refinement. it's a simpler task.
+- future: predict h[t+d] from h[t] with learned offset queries. it's a simpler task.

-**decoder** — weight-tied projection to token space. auxiliary. if latents collapse to a uniform vector, the decoder can't predict different tokens, so it acts as an implicit anti-collapse signal. doesn't dominate training.
+decoder — projection to token space. auxiliary. if latents collapse to a uniform vector, the decoder can't predict different tokens, so it acts as an anti-collapse signal. doesn't dominate training.

-collapse prevention: VICReg (variance margin + covariance decorrelation) + data2vec target centering. these are not optional — JEPA models silently collapse (loss goes down, representations become useless, you wouldn't know unless you check).
+collapse prevention: VICReg + data2vec target centering. these are not optional — JEPA models collapse (loss goes down but you wouldn't know unless you check).

 loss
 ----